RudeusGs/Convox/README.md

 - 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.
+- 📬 Contact
+Have questions or suggestions?
+Reach out via GitHub Issues or connect with us on [Ngô Trần Nguyên Quân](https://www.facebook.com/rudeusgrey198/).

+- 🌟 Acknowledgments
+Inspired by Discord’s intuitive design.
+Built with love using open-source tools and libraries.